sopra-fs24-group-25/SketchyPhone-Client/reports.md

 Victor Cruz da Silva
 - Created GameRoom Entity and the according service, controller and repository files.
 Added endpoint for room creation according to our REST specs. #64

+Noah Isaak
+- Created GameRoom UI and respective .scss and basic functionalities to fetch from server. #26 -Created UserPreview component, UserOverviewContainer component and various smaller helper components to show users and admin of current game room. #27